Join the 85,000 open source advocates who receive our giveaway alerts and article roundups.

 Rainloop screenshot by author.

-- Mailpile is an HTML 5 email client, written in Python and available under the AGPL.
-Currently in beta, Mailpile has a focus on speed and privacy.
+- Mailpile is an HTML 5 email client, written in Python, and available under the AGPL.
+Currently in development, Mailpile focuses on speed and privacy.

 - WebMail Lite is a modern but minimalist option, licensed under the AGPL and written mostly in PHP.